Koosjuh/koosjuh.github.io/content/posts/Tools/IP_Session.md

 Whitelisted IPs may still be abused because they often belong to large cloud or CDN providers.

 When true, an additional warning is shown.
-This can be removed in the triage, depending on need.
-This serves more as a additional context for me (the analyst).

 **AbuseIPDB latest categories**